-Let an adult learner know why information is need-to-know.
-If you get him or her on your side from the start by explaining the reasons behind your thinking, your job will be easier.
+Let adult learners know why information is need-to-know.
+If you get them on your side from the start by explaining the reasons behind your thinking, your job will be easier.

 Involve adult learners in the learning process from a content and context perspective.
 No one knows better than they do about their own learning styles.
 If you ask their opinion about how they would like to cover certain training topics, you create buy-in to your program and give them ownership over their own training.

 New hires expect their trainers to be experts at what they’re teaching.
 They will be quick to spot gaps between the standards and procedures you are asking of them and the standards and performance levels of your trainers.
 Just make sure your trainers can do everything you are asking your trainees to do.

 Figure out if your trainees can multi-task, or if they need to focus on one bite of information at a time.
 This is one of those opportunities to tailor your program.
 The content needs to be the same, but the methods can differ.